bcbell/beer-and-bites/README.md

 This project is designed for craft beer and cider enthusiasts!
 Offering beermaker recipes along with food pairing options for each dish.
 Also, includes a Breweries, Cideries, and Craft Beer Bottle Shop locator for tasters and brew makers.

+__App Overview__

+To search for breweries, user will input either name, address, city or zip code into the search bar located at the top of the page, when not collapsed.

+Clicking on the "Beers and Pairings" button will generate a random beer as well as provide the beer's tagline, image, beer description, brew tips, and various food pairing options.

+The recipe search will generate a recipe based on user search request and submitting said request using the "Recipe Search" button.

+Finally, a random joke is generated when user submits a request using the "Trivia" button.

 __DEMO__

 Visit